Cancer type

 Gastric cancer is staged on a scale from 0-4 (many researchers use roman numerals 0-IV) using the TNM staging system.
 In general:

-• Stage 0 (carcinoma in situ): Abnormal cells are in the inner layer of the stomach.
+• Stage 0 (carcinoma in situ): Abnormal cells are in the innermost layer of the stomach but have not grown into deeper tissue.

-• Stage 4 (also called “metastatic”): The cancer has spread to distant organs like the liver, lungs or abdominal wall.
-It may also be in lymph nodes.
+• Stage 4 (also called "metastatic"): Cancer has spread to distant organs such as the liver, lungs, or abdominal lining, or to distant lymph nodes.
+It cannot be removed by surgery with curative intent.

 What causes stomach cancer?